zsellera/openstint/docs/transponder-protocol.md

 Assuming a 30 cm wide detection window, a car at v=10 m/s spends 30 ms in the detection window.
 On average 20 transponder transmissions are happening during this timeframe, which is more than enough for a passing detection.

+The frames must align to the carrier wave (symbols should be 0/180 degrees to the carrier wave).

 Note: OpenStint protocol does not employ differential-encoding before transmission.
 While it makes bit syncronization harder, differential-encoding can cause double bit errors on the receiver side, making successful error correction less likely.

 ## Framing